-Funding is available from the Department for Education (DfE) to enable every 3 & 4-year-old, and 2-year olds whose parent's meet a certain criteria, to receive a free part time place of up to 15 hours per week.
-This can be accessed over 38 weeks of the year until they reach statutory school age (i.e. the term after a child's 5th birthday).
-This equates to a maximum of 570 hours per year.
-Some parents of 3- and 4-year old's will be eligible for the extended entitlement of 30 hours (1140 over the year).
+Funding is available from the Department for Education (DfE) to enable every 3 & 4-year-old, and 2-year olds whose parent's meet a certain criteria.
 This is aimed at working parents and is means tested by the HMRC.